Collisional shift and broadening of Rydberg states in nitric oxide at room temperature: Summary

 We showed the collisional shift and broadening of Rydberg states in \no~with increasing density of two background gases.
 The detection of the Rydberg states was realized by an electrical readout of the current generated by free charges resulting from collisions.
 The linear shift of elastic collisions can be understood as introduced by Fermi \cite{Fermi1934}.

 The measurement was either performed on \no~being perturbed by itself or \nitrogen.
 Comparison to literature values \cite{Fuechtbauer1934,WeberNiemax1982} of the experiment was achieved by extracting the broadening rate $\gamma/\density$ and shift rate $\delta/\density$ using fits to our experimental data.
-The analysis showed that for perturbations by \no~elastic collisions dominate, yet it is impossible to give such a clear statement in the case of collisions with \nitrogen.
-In any case our rates are orders of magnitude higher when compared to measurements done in alkalis.
+The analysis showed that we are unable to determine in our experiment which collision type is dominating.
+In any case our rates deviate at least by a factor of two, when compared to measurements done in alkalis.
 We attribute this to the additional degrees of freedom in \no.

 The overall project's goal is to realize a breath-gas sensor for \no~in the context of a possible medical application.
-In this context, the main effect to consider is the broadening rate, since it is larger than the shift rate.
+Our work shows that the main effect to consider is the broadening rate, since it is larger than the shift rate.
+This allows for an optimal choice of background densities depending on the excitation bandwidths given by the lasers and other broadening mechanisms present in the system, e.g.~power broadening.
+Another significant step towards the realization is the reduction of the cross--sensitivity to other gases present in the breath.
+Here, we could use our current setup, but change the background gas for example to CO\textsubscript{2}.